-A. Deck clutch switch (Figure 3-1 & Figure 3-2) - this switch engages the deck.
-Pull the switch up to engage and push the switch down to disengage the clutch.

-For additional clutch information refer to the Mower Deck Operation section of this manual.

-- B. Ignition switch (Figure 3-1 & Figure 3-2) a three position switch: "OFF", "RUN", and "START".
-With the key inserted, rotate it clockwise to the "START" position; release the key when the engine starts, and the switch will automatically return to the "RUN" position. - C. Throttle control (Figure 3-1 & Figure 3-2) a cable is linked to the engine throttle for controlling engine speed.
+- A. Deck clutch switch (Figure 3-1) this switch engages the deck.
+Pull the switch up to engage and push the switch down to disengage the clutch. - For additional clutch information refer to the Mower Deck Operation section of this manual. - B. Ignition switch (Figure 3-1) a three position switch: "OFF", "RUN", and "START".
+With the key inserted, rotate it clockwise to the "START" position; release the key when the engine starts, and the switch will automatically return to the "RUN" position. - C. Throttle control (Figure 3-1) a cable is linked to the engine throttle for controlling engine speed.
 Move the lever forward to increase engine rpm, move the lever rearward to decrease engine rpm. - D. Choke control (Figure 3-1) a cable is linked to manually operate the engine choke.
 When the lever is in the down position, the choke is in the "OFF" (run) position.
 When the knob is pulled up, the choke is in the "ON" (start) position.
 Do not operate the machine in the "ON" (start) position.

-- E. Electronic hour meter (Figure 3-1 & Figure 3-2) registers 1/10 hour increments up to 9,999.9 total hours.
+- E. Electronic hour meter (Figure 3-1) registers 1/10 hour increments up to 9,999.9 total hours.
 It is connected to the ignition switch.
-It records the accumulative time while the ignition key is switched to the "RUN" position. - F. 15 amp fuse (Figure 3-1 & Figure 3-2) Deck clutch -15 amp, blade-type. - G. 10 amp fuse (Figure 3-1 & Figure 3-2) Ignition/Safety system 10 amp, blade-type. - H. Oil pressure light (Figure 3-1 & Figure 3-2) this light comes on when the ignition switch is placed in the RUN position and stays lit until the engine is running and a safe oil pressure is developed.
-If the light comes on during operation, shut engine off immediately and locate and correct the problem. - I. Engine malfunction light (Figure 3-2) this light comes on when there has been an engine malfunction on mowers with electronic fuel injected engines.
-Refer to the engine owner's manual for more details. - J. Fuel gauge (Figure 3-3) this gauge shows the fuel level in the fuel tank.
+It records the accumulative time while the ignition key is switched to the "RUN" position. - F. 15 amp fuse (Figure 3-1) Deck clutch 15 amp, blade-type. - G. 10 amp fuse (Figure 3-1) Ignition/Safety system 10 amp, blade-type. - H. Oil pressure light (Figure 3-1) this light comes on when the ignition switch is placed in the RUN position and stays lit until the engine is running and a safe oil pressure is developed.
+If the light comes on during operation, shut the engine off immediately and locate and correct the problem. - Fuel tank gauge (Figure 3-2) this gauge shows the fuel level in the fuel tank.